Sbishal7739/cosmocloud-deploy/README.md

 This repository contains the Helm chart cosmocloud-deploy, which deploys a complete application stack (frontend, backend, and Redis) in a Kubernetes cluster.

 Folder Structure
 cosmocloud-deploy/
-├── Chart.yaml
+├── Chart.yaml                # Metadata for the Helm chart
-├── _helpers.tpl
+├── _helpers.tpl              # Template helpers used in other YAML files
-├── templates
+├── templates/                # Kubernetes manifests for resources
 │   ├── backend-deployment.yaml
 │   ├── backend-service.yaml
 │   ├── frontend-deployment.yaml
 │   ├── frontend-service.yaml
 │   ├── redis-deployment.yaml
 │   └── redis-service.yaml
 └── values.yaml

 Application Components
 Frontend